divya-as-1307/udemy-clone/README.md

 HTML5: For the structure of the web pages.
 CSS: For styling and layout.

-You can visit My website via the below link:
+You can visit My website

 Thank you for visiting my webiste!!!